thedatasnok/idata2304-iot-project/README.md

 Even though the current version of Antiboom fulfills the minimum requirements of the project, it is still a prototype.
 Some of the ideas initially written down in our [brainstorm document](docs/brainstorm.md), and some we thought of during development, did not make it in due to various reasons; time constraint being the main one.
 The following is a list of potential future work and possibilities for expansion:

-- The application currently utilizes a public MQTT broker.
+- Our instances of the application currently utilizes a public MQTT broker.
 Though the amount of damage to be done through an attack on it during development is arguably low, utilizing a self-hosted broker would be a necessity in a real scenario.

 - One of the initial ideas for the Web interface was to display the minimum, average and maximum temperatures over a set period of time.
 This could be implemented through SQL queries and some statistics work.